Annual Review of Immunology

-The Annual Review of Immunology is a peer-reviewed scientific journal published by Annual Reviews.
+The Annual Review of Immunology is a peer-reviewed scientific journal published by Annual Reviews (AR).
 It releases an annual volume of review articles relevant to the field of immunology.
 It was first published in 1983 with inaugural editor William E. Paul; Paul remained editor for the journal's first thirty years.
 As of 2022, its editor is Wayne M. Yokoyama.
 As of 2023, Annual Review of Immunology is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 33.3, ranking it second of 183 journals in the category "Immunology".
+As of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 39.8, ranking it second of 183 journals in the category "Immunology".

 History

 During the 1982 Midwinter Conference of Immunologists at the Asilomar Conference Grounds, a meeting of prominent immunologists was convened to discuss the need for a new journal that published review articles about immunological topics.
 Interest was high, with many meeting attendees agreeing that such a journal would be useful and offering to write a review for the first volume.
-The Annual Review of Immunology was first published in 1983, making it the twenty-fifth journal title published by the nonprofit publisher Annual Reviews.
+The first volume of the Annual Review of Immunology appeared in 1983, making it the twenty-fifth journal title published by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
 As of 2021, it is published both online and in print.
 Some of its articles are available online prior to the volume publication date.